itfanr/ros2-wiki/Beta2-Overview.md

 * Support for interoperability between multiple DDS/RTPS implementations
   * eProsima FastRTPS is our default implementation, and is included in the binary packages
   * RTI Connext is supported: build from source to try it out
-  * We initially supported PrismTech OpenSplice but decided to drop it for now
+  * We initially supported PrismTech OpenSplice but support for it is currently on hold
 * A graph API for network events
 * Distributed discovery
 * Realtime safe code paths for publish and subscribe with compatible DDS implementation (only Connext at the moment)